 Contract ROL and Expected Loss are related, but the comparison between ROL and Expected Loss provides an indication of pricing levels in the market.
 We ask for the values of contracts in various buckets of Expected Loss at the date of inception for both Long and Short positions (IGP 2(a)) existing as of the Reporting Date.
 The total Current Limits are to be reported both on a Fund Level basis and a Cedant Level basis (IGP 4(b)) and exclude reinstatements.

-The following are the bands of EL; the top end of each band is inclusive:
+The top end of each band is inclusive.